 Debt Service Requirements - Since 1993, the total outstanding debt has risen while the long-term debt as a percent of the legal limit has decreased to approximately 71.7%.
 It is the goal of management to maintain long-term debt in maturity terms of ten years or less.
 The exception to ten year debt was the refinancing debt issued in 2010 for Tax Incremental District No. 5.
 This debt was issued for sixteen years to take advantage of favorable interest rates and to facilitate repayment.
 The increase to 84.1% was primarily the result of the City's purchase and development of additional land for a new industrial park, downtown TID investment and the purchase of the former Fox Valley Greyhound Park for redevelopment.
 Approximately 31.6% of the current outstanding debt is the result of debt incurred in Tax Incremental District Nos.
 4, 5, 6, 7, 8 and the Environmental Remediation Tax Incremental District No. 1.
-The tax incremental District Nos.
+The tax incremental Destrict Nos.
 4, 5 and 7 as well as Environmental Remediation Tax Incremental District No. 1.
-The tax increment of these districts will only pay for a portion of the debt at this time.
-Projected debt service requirements for 2017 and the next several years are going to continue to increase steadily and then level off as the City makes a concerted effort to limit the amount of general obligation debt issued.
+The tax increments for 2017 and the next several years are going to continue to increase steadily and then level off as the City makes a concerted effort to limit the amount of general obligation debt issued.

-2017 BUDGET FINANCIAL PROGRAM SUMMARY
+FINANCIAL PROGRAM SUMMARY